darrenmitchell1/movie-review/README.md

-# Movie Review Tech Test
+# Movie Review

-Tech Test to build a Laravel / Vue app to record and display reviews for movies
+Laravel / Vue app to record and display reviews for movies.

 ## Prerequisite